Menu

 board member

-Simone Jackson is a proud Kamilaroi, Yuggera woman from Southwest Queensland.
 An accomplished Government and now Non-Government Executive with over 25 years’ experience, Simone has worked in roles relating to justice and human services across two jurisdictions (Queensland & Northern Territory).

 Over the past 11 years she has worked in significant senior Government roles including being appointed the Northern Territory’s Chief Witness for the Royal Commission into Institutional Child Sexual Abuse, and presenter to the Senate Enquiry (Nova Peris) into Out of Home Care.

-Recently, Simone has been appointed as the Chief Executive Officer, Kambu Aboriginal and Torres Strait Islander Corporation for Health (Kambu Health) covering Ipswich and West Moreton region.
-Simone’s career pathway has foundations in authenticity and courage.
+Simone is the Chief Executive Officer, Kambu Aboriginal and Torres Strait Islander Corporation for Health (Kambu Health) covering Ipswich and West Moreton region.

 Katrina Lines-24